9 Safe & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 Theirs are 100% GOTS-certified organic cotton, grown and woven in Turkey.

 Choose between a blue or white sheer curtain or opt for the classic clean looks via their Organic Waffle Shower Curtain.

-While not waterproof, these waffle weave organic shower curtains repel water enough to not need accompanying non-toxic shower curtain liners.
+These tight cotton weave shower curtains naturally repel water enough to not need an accompanying waterproof non-toxic shower curtain liner.
 Just ring out thoroughly once done and let dry.

 Coyuchi’s Ethical & Sustainability Practices

 Coyuchi takes sustainable materials to the next level by supporting regenerative agriculture where they can—and recycling textiles where they can’t.